 Rebuilding trust will require each of you to get real clear on who you are — and what your real choices are.
 It will require you each to address what has happened until it is emotionally resolved in both of you — and you can truly move on with a deeper sense of knowing each other.

 Right now you are left wondering who she really is.
 And I have no idea what is going on for her.

-If the two of you decide to rebuild, I suggest you look over the e-Book you can download from our website.
-It might assist you to use this as an occasion to truly build a real and meaningful relationship — and to build the skills and emotional maturity you each need to bring to the table to create that kind of lasting relationship.
+If the two of you decide to rebuild, use this as an occasion to truly build a real and meaningful relationship — and to build the skills and emotional maturity you each need to bring to the table to create that kind of lasting relationship.